 Services must be offered at a minimum of 3 hours per day, 5 days per week.
 Therapeutic services are limited to 4 billable hours per day and must be authorized.
-PHP services are all inclusive with the exception of physician services and drugs that cannot be self-administered; those services are separately billable.
+Although 4 hours per day can be billed; the monthly cap does not change.
+PHP services are all inclusive with the exception of physician services and drugs that cannot be self-administered; those services are separately billable and are not a part of this cap.
 Academic instruction, meals, and transportation are not covered.
 Fractional/partial units are allowable.